Call for an appointment

 OCD

-OCD services offered in the greater Boise, Meridian, ID area
+OCD services offered in the greater Boise, Garden City and Meridian, ID

 Obsessive-compulsive disorder (OCD) causes disturbing, anxiety-producing thoughts and repetitive behaviors, creating an ongoing cycle that may consume so much time you miss a large part of your daily life.
-The experienced team at the Mental Health Clinic of Idaho in Meridian, Idaho, provides comprehensive care that can stop the cycle and restore balance.
+The experienced team at the Mental Health Clinic of Idaho provides comprehensive care that can stop the cycle and restore balance.
 Don’t wait to get help for OCD.
-Call the office at 208-506-3618 or schedule an in-person or telehealth appointment online today click here.

 OCD Q & A